 The obvious benefit of growing up with ever-changing technology is the expectation that it will continue to evolve.
 Millennials not only expect change, but they also make change happen.

-They are a driving force behind the advances in technology because they are in charge of those changes, and they’re the consumers demanding the advances.
-Those advances have resulted in devices, apps and technology that offer us all more flexibility, better communication and faster computing.
+They are a driving force behind technological advances because they are in charge of those changes, and they’re the consumers demanding the advances.
+Their strides have resulted in devices, apps and technology that offer more flexibility, better communication and faster computing.

 Millennials can quickly pick up new technology and master it.
 Members of this generation expect frequent updates and changes to software or services, and they are able to stay on top of those advances.